 (2) Name of university

-(4) Subcommittee of your choice (in the case of A or C, please include the necessary information)
+(4) Desired subcommittee (in the case of A or C, please include the required information)

-(5) Assignments, opinions, etc. of the university (*used as materials for subcommittees)
+(5) Assignments, opinions, etc. of your own university (*used as materials for subcommittees)

 (6) Desire to participate in information exchange meetings